dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/enum/intermediate-result-unit-type.md

 typedef NS_OPTIONS(NSUInteger, DSIntermediateResultUnitType) {
     /** No intermediate result. */
     DSIntermediateResultUnitTypeNull = 0,
-    /** A scaled full-color image. */
+    /** A full-color image. */
-    DSIntermediateResultUnitTypeScaledColourImage = 1,
+    DSIntermediateResultUnitTypeColourImage = 1,
     /** A color image that has been scaled down for efficiency. */ DSIntermediateResultUnitTypeScaledDownColourImage = 1 << 1,
     /** A grayscale image derived from the original input. */